ahlstromcj/seq66/README.md

                 current time with a click in the top half of the time line, changing the beats and beat width, then clicking a time-sig log button.
-            *   Remaining issue: how to properly draw the piano roll, time line, event pane vertical lines as time-signature changes.
+            *   Provisional feature: we properly draw the piano roll, time line, event pane vertical lines as time-signature changes.
+                Currently compiled in via a macro (see INSTALL).
             *   Fixed event filtering in the event (qstriggereditor) pane.
-            *   Fixed time-signature editing in the event editor.
-            *   Fixed B:B:T to pulses calculation.
+            *   Fixed time-signature editing in the event editor, and the B:B:T to pulses calculation.
         *   Enhanced port-mapping to prompt the user about issues and allow for an immediate remap-and-restart.
 Lots of fixes!
         *   Added 'o' keystroke to seqroll to toggle recording ('r' already